Penalty-regulated dynamics and robust learning procedures in games: Introduction

 \section{Introduction}

 Owing to the computational complexity of Nash equilibria and related game-theoretic solution concepts, algorithms and processes for learning in games have received considerable attention over the last two decades.
-Such procedures can be divided into two broad categories, depending on whether they evolve in continuous or discrete time: the former class includes the numerous dynamics for learning and evolution (see e.g. \citeor{Sandholm11} for a recent survey), whereas the latter focuses on learning in infinitely iterated games, such as fictitious play and its variants \textendash\ for an overview, see \citeor{FL98} and references therein.
+Such procedures can be divided into two broad categories, depending on whether they evolve in continuous or discrete time: the former class includes the numerous dynamics for learning and evolution (see e.g. \citeor{Sandholm10} for a recent survey), whereas the latter focuses on learning algorithms (such as fictitious play and its variants) for infinitely iterated games \textendash\ for an overview, see \citeor{FL98} and references therein.

-A key challenge in these endeavors is that it is often unreasonable to assume that players are capable of monitoring the strategies of their opponents \textendash\ or even of calculating the payoffs of actions that they did not play.
-As a result, much of the literature of learning in games revolves around payoff-based adaptive schemes which only require players to observe the stream of their \emph{in-game} payoffs: for instance, in the framework of cumulative reinforcement learning, players use their observed payoff information to \emph{score} their actions based on their estimated performance over time, and they then use a fixed decision model (such as logit choice) to determine their actions at the next instance of play.
-The convergence of such algorithms in $2$-player games has been studied from a $Q$-learning perspective by \citeor{LC05} and \citeor{THV06} whereas, more recently, \citeor{CMS10} and \citeor{Bravo11} took a moving-average approach for scoring actions in general $N$-player games and studied the long-term behavior of the resulting dynamics.
-Interestingly, in all these cases, when the learning process converges, it converges to a \emph{perturbed} Nash equilibrium of the game \textendash\ viz. a fixed point of a perturbed best-response correspondence (\citeor{FL98}).
+A key challenge in these endeavors is that it is often unreasonable to assume that players can monitor the strategies of their opponents \textendash\ or even calculate the payoffs of actions that they did not play.
+As a result, much of the literature on learning in games focuses on payoff-based schemes that only require players to observe the stream of their \emph{in-game} payoffs: for instance, the regret-matching procedure of \citeauthor{HMC00} \cite{HMC00,HMC01} converges to the set of correlated equilibria (in an empirical, time-average sense), whereas the trial-and-error process of \citeor{You09} guarantees with high probability that players will spend a large proportion of their time near a pure Nash equilibrium (provided that such an equilibrium exists).